ngs-docs/2023-snakemake-book-draft/src/beginner+/expand.md

 ```

-This is a common pattern in Snakefiles, and in this chapter we'll explore
+Using `expand` to generate lists of filenames is a common pattern in
-it more!
+Snakefiles, and in this chapter we'll explore it more!

 ## Using `expand` with a single pattern and one list of values